polkascan/py-substrate-metadata-docs/docs/calamari/scheduler.md

 ---------
 ### MaxScheduledPerBlock
  The maximum number of scheduled calls in the queue for a single block.
- Not strictly enforced, but used for weight estimation.
 #### Value
 ```python
 50